Cyclone Trina: Impact and aftermath

 Following Tropical Depression 01F's upgrade to Tropical Cyclone Trina on November 30, the Cook Islands were placed under a cyclone alert.
 Gale warnings were also put in place for the islands of Rarotonga and Mangaia for several days.
-Air New Zealand flights and many social events were canceled to ensure public safety.
+Air New Zealand flights and many social events were cancelled to ensure public safety.
 Due to the low intensity of the storm, the main threat was not wind damage, although gusts up to 100 km/h (65 mph) were reported in Rarotonga.
 Owing to the slow movement of the storm, heavy rains associated with Trina fell on Mangaia for nearly eight days, resulting in widespread flooding.
 Parts of the island were inundated with up to 2 m of water, destroying nearly 95% of the taro crop and drowning numerous livestock.
 Several of the islands' main roads were washed out and a few reports of landslides were made.

 The flooding on Mangaia was regarded as the worst in almost 50 years, as nearly the entire island was affected.
 According to locals, the ocean surrounding the island became red at one point due to the amount of soil being washed out to sea.
 Despite initial reports that the local water supply was contaminated, the International Federation of Red Cross And Red Crescent Societies (IFRC) stated that it was safe to drink and there was a sufficient amount for all of the islands' 744 residents.
 Offshore, a sailboat was severely damaged by large swells produced by the storm and was on the verge of sinking.
 The sailor managed to secure the vessel and make it safely to shore.

 The flooding on Mangaia persisted for nearly a week before finally subsiding.
 Once the waters receded, the full extent of damage was revealed.
 Although only minor structural damage was sustained, the agricultural sector received extensive losses.
 Nearly 90% of the islands' staple crop was lost and about 60% of all the livestock perished.
 Following an assessment made by the Cook Islands National Disaster Management Council, it was determined that US$52,000 was needed to repair losses from Trina.
 International assistance from the United Nations was eventually requested on December 12, allowing for relief funds from several agencies to be delivered to the area.
 Fears of food shortages also prompted the local government to begin stockpiling food should it become a necessary relief supply.
 A total of US$24,140 was committed in relief funds by New Zealand, Norway and the United Nations to assist the Cook Islands in recovering from the storm.
 By late-December, an additional F$20,000 (US$11,000) was distributed by the Pacific Islands Forum Secretariat to the affected islands.
-In the months following Cyclone Trina, debris removal and cleanup was relatively slow, delaying efforts to replant crops lost in the floods.
+In the months following Cyclone Trina, debris removal and clean-up was relatively slow, delaying efforts to replant crops lost in the floods.
 Food shortage issues became apparent in February 2002, prompting the IFRC to distribute food to all of Mangaia's residents.

 Due to the severity of damage caused by Trina, its name was later retired.